-Keen to know more about cigar smoking in London?
-Discover the latest cigar trends, from the best ones to smoke to the trendiest places to smoke them.
+Keen to know more about smoking cigars in London?
+Discover the latest cigar trends, from the best to smoke to the trendiest places to smoke them.

 The low end of the cigar market is dominated by machine-made smokes – chopped up bits of tobacco rolled into a tube by a machine, and churned out by the bucketload.
 The fine, handrolled cigar is made entirely by hand; totalmente a mano, as they say in Spain.
 This phrase is even burned onto the bottom of every Cuban cigar box to reinforce the distinction.